ArshadChowdhury/e-commerce-demo-app/README.md

-# To run this code in local environment -
+# To run this project in local environment -

 First, clone the project and run the development server using: